nikolaprljeta/LegacyKit/README.md

 ### Importing Images

-Declare a toggle.
+Declare a toggle i.e.
 ```swift
 @State private var showingImagePicker = false
 ```

-Toggle your toggle to initiate a picker in a trailing closure of a sheet.
+Toggle your toggle to initiate a picker in the trailing closure of a sheet.
 ```swift
 .sheet(isPresented: $showingImagePicker) {
     ImagePicker(image: $inputImage)